Marketing

 Visualsteam has just released it’s 6th annual survey of image buyers.
 This 35-page report prepared by Leslie Hughes who has decades of experience in the stock photo business always offers deep insights into what image buyers are looking for and the problems they face.

-According to The Takeout Anheuser-Busch has launched two Royalty Free collections of stock images featuring properly served beer, with diverse consumers and brewers, and myriad beer styles all found in contemporary settings on the free sites Pexels and Unsplash.
+The Takeout Anheuser-Busch has launched two Royalty Free collections of stock images featuring properly served beer, with diverse consumers and brewers, and myriad beer styles all found in contemporary settings on the free sites

 I was asked recently if I had a breakdown of the stock images uses by various categories of industry users.
 The answer is NO, and as far as I know no one else has done that type of analysis.
 However, it occurred to me that it might be useful to develop some broad general ideas of what the breakdowns might be.